rocketblend/rocketblend/README.md

 ![Hero image of RocketBlend CLI](docs/assets/rocketblend-about.svg)

-> RocketBlend is a powerful CLI tool that streamlines the process of managing builds and add-ons for [Blender](https://www.blender.org/), making installation and maintenance easier.
+> RocketBlend is a CLI tool that streamlines the process of managing builds and addons for [Blender](https://www.blender.org/) projects.

 ## Getting Started